EC informs UNP contesting under ‘swan’ makes Ravi leader

 Karunanayake registered the New Democratic Front under which former Army Commander Sarath Fonseka contested the 2010 presidential election.

-Sharmila Perera is the General Secretary of the party.
+While the party and swan were registered by Karunanayake, Sharmila Perera is listed as the General Secretary of the party.

-The UNP had today sough the advice of the Elections Commission on the ‘Samagi Jana Balawegaya’ contesting the upcoming Parliamentary election under the ‘swan’ symbol with UNP Deputy Leader Sajith Premadasa as the Prime Ministerial candidate.
+The UNP had today sought the advice of the Elections Commission on the ‘Samagi Jana Balawegaya’ contesting the upcoming Parliamentary election under the ‘swan’ symbol with UNP Deputy Leader Sajith Premadasa as the Prime Ministerial candidate.

 Earlier, Premadasa’s new alliance had looked at contesting the election under the ‘heart’ symbol but most UNP seniors opposed the move.
 (Colombo Gazette)